Non-locally discrete actions on the circle with at most $N$ fixed points: Introduction

 Our proof is a modern revised version of that from \cite{Ko1}, which is somehow difficult to digest as Kova\v{c}evi\'{c} needs to prove Solodov's theorem along way.
-Originally presented in \cite[Theorem 3.21]{Solodov}, this is now a classical result in the subject (see Ghys \cite[Theorem 6.12]{ghys-circle} and Farb--Franks \cite{Farb-Franks}): \begin{theorem}[Solodov] Let $G< \homeo_+(\mathbb{R})$ be a subgroup with at most $1$ fixed point.
-Then \begin{itemize} \item either the action of $G$ admits a unique fixed point $p$, in which case the restriction of the action of $G$ to $(-\infty,p)$ (respectively, to $(p,+\infty)$) is semi-conjugate to an action by translations, and the corresponding morphism $G\to \RR$ is injective, or \item the action of $G$ is semi-conjugate to an action by affine transformations, and the corresponding morphism $G\to \aff_+(\RR)$ is injective. \end{itemize} \end{theorem} In the opposite direction, Kova\v{c}evi\'{c} \cite{Ko2} showed that the above result fails for general M\"obius-like groups.
+Originally presented in \cite[Theorem 3.21]{Solodov}, this is now a classical result in the subject (see Ghys \cite[Theorem 6.12]{ghys-circle} and Farb--Franks \cite[Theorems 1.3 and 1.4]{Farb-Franks}).
+For further reference, it is more convenient to add a first item to its usual statement, which is a direct consequence of H\"older's theorem \cite[Theorem 6.10]{ghys-circle}. \begin{theorem}[Solodov] Let $G< \homeo_+(\mathbb{R})$ be a subgroup with at most $1$ fixed point.
+Then \begin{itemize} \item either the action of $G$ admits a unique fixed point $p$, in which case the restriction of the action of $G$ to $(-\infty,p)$ (respectively, to $(p,+\infty)$) is continuously semi-conjugate to an action by translations, and the corresponding morphism $G\to \RR$ is injective, or \item the action of $G$ is continuously semi-conjugate to an action by affine transformations, and the corresponding morphism $G\to \aff_+(\RR)$ is injective. \end{itemize} \end{theorem} In the opposite direction, Kova\v{c}evi\'{c} \cite{Ko2} showed that the above result fails for general M\"obius-like groups.

 \begin{theorem}[Kova\v{c}evi\'{c}] There exist finitely generated (even finitely presented) M\"obius-like subgroups of $\homeo_+(\T)$ whose action is minimal (every orbit is dense) but not conjugate into $\psl(2,\RR)$. \end{theorem}